MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 ![Example Web App Running](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/SnapShotDemo.png)

-A keen eye will notice that the application above does not include the "layout" elements of my [Cosmos website](https://cosmos.moonrise.net).

-Specifically, the application is missing the header and footer elements.

-Now we are going to get this application ready to import into Cosmos.

 ## Step 3: Merge the app with the exported layout

-Now we are going to merge the app we just create with the layout.
+I want this application to be hosting within my website.
+Notice that right now the application above does not include the standard header of my [website](https://cosmos.moonrise.net).
+Now we are going to merge the app we just create with the layout so my web app looks like it belong in my website.

-Let's start with this:
+Let us start with this:

 * Locate the layout you exported from Cosmos and add it to your project.
 * You should now see the file added to your `src` folder like below (your file name might be different).